 Two of its better features are that it offers its packages without a contract.
 This means you do not have to worry about getting locked into a service that is no good.
 A second excellent feature is that Charter will pay for your fees for when you get out of your contract with your current Internet, TV, and phone provider company, and sign up to get Charter's Spectrum Internet service.
 This is the only one of these five companies that will do this.

 Related: Charter Internet Plans

 Before making your final decision, it's important that you check what is available in your area and do a side-by-side comparison.
-We make it easy for you to search internet providers by ZIP code.
+We make it easy for you to search internet providers by ZIP code by providing you with our search tool.
 Simply enter your postal code in our handy tool and then take a look at the services that are offered, the speeds they claim, and the prices that they offer.
 Think about what you'll need in terms of internet speed and compare internet plans that offer the most attractive value.
 If you know anyone with the service you are considering, talking to them about their experience can be a helpful way to compare internet providers in your area.

 Sometimes, the best internet providers are the ones servicing your local area.
 Depending on where you live, the quality of service may vary.
 You might even be lucky enough to qualify for special discounts or offers because of your location.
-Consider these internet providers when you start your own research:
+Consider these internet providers, which come complete with links to plans and more information, when you start your own research:

 - Frontier Communications: Frontier, original a phone company, now offers cheap internet access to eligible customers across the United States.

 - Mediacom: A cable company who specializes in the Triple Play, bundling telephone service, cable tv, and a high-speed internet connection across their Mid-West network.